Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Perennials occasionally intimidate the new gardener.
 And while some perennials are a bit persnickety, the flowering plants presented below are easy to grow, tough, and attractive.

 Shop around.
-Some places, particularly local nurseries and farm stands may offer cheaper plants than large garden centers; and can offer a greater variety than big box stores or chain garden centers.
+Some places, particularly local nurseries and farm stands, may offer cheaper plants than large garden centers; and can offer a greater variety than big box stores or chain garden centers.
+Local nurseries and plant shops can offer plants that grow well in your area as well as plants that are locally popular.

 Buying and Planting New Perennials

-- Purchase healthy looking plants with turgid stems and good foliage color.
+- Purchase healthy-looking plants with turgid stems and good foliage color.
 Check for signs of disease or insects, holes in the leaves, discoloration, spots or odd marks on the tops or bottoms of the leaves.
-When you look at the leaves, make sure there is no yellowing or brown edges.
+When you look at the leaves, make sure there are no yellowing or brown edges.

 - Check the bottom of the pot.
 If you see roots poking out of the drainage hole, buy another plant.